shadowezz/Productiv/docs/UserGuide.md

 #### Deleting a meeting: `delete`

-Deletes the specified meeting from your meeting list.
+Deletes the specified meeting from your displayed meeting list.

 Format: `delete INDEX`
 * `INDEX` is the index number of the meeting in your displayed meeting list.
 * `INDEX` must be a positive integer.

 Example:
-* `delete 3` deletes the 3rd meeting in your meeting list.
+* `delete 3` deletes the 3rd meeting in your displayed meeting list.

 #### Viewing a meeting: `view`

-Displays more details of the specified meeting from your meeting list.
+Displays more details of the specified meeting from your displayed meeting list.

 Format: `view INDEX`
 * `INDEX` is the index number of the meeting in your displayed meeting list.